 In soils, sediments and sewage sludges and in water that has been contaminated by, for example, spills;

-In retail of products containing SCCP, such as products and articles made of flexible PVC (cable, footwear, hosing, conveyor belts, coated fabric and profiles), paints, sealants and adhesives, construction materials; and
+In retail of products containing SCCPs, such as products and articles made of flexible PVC (cable, footwear, hosing, conveyor belts, coated fabric and profiles), paints, sealants and adhesives, construction materials; and

 At dumpsites and in landfills.

 It should be noted that even experienced technical personnel may not be able to determine the nature of an effluent, substance, container or piece of equipment by its appearance or markings.
-Consequently, parties may find the information on production, use and types of waste provided in section I.B of the present guidelines useful in identifying articles and mixtures containing SCCP.
+Consequently, parties may find the information on production, use and types of waste provided in section I.B of the present guidelines useful in identifying articles and mixtures containing SCCPs.

 2. Inventories